 The interplay between experience and knowledge becomes the playground for learning, raising a number of key questions:

 - Is it the learnt knowledge that informs the experience that is critical?

 - Is it an appreciation of the learnt knowledge that generates passion?

-- Is understanding the cultural context crucial for depth of learning?
+- Is understanding the cultural context crucial for depth of an experience-based learning?